Susanna Wesley: Personal life

-During a time when her husband was in London, defending a friend against charges of heresy, he had appointed a locum to bring the message.
+During a time when her husband was in London, defending a friend against charges of heresy, he appointed a locum to bring the message.
 The man’s sermons revolved solely around repaying debts.
 The lack of diverse spiritual teaching caused Susanna to assemble her children Sunday afternoon for family services.
 They would sing a psalm and then Susanna would read a sermon from either her husband's or father's sermon file followed by another psalm.
 The local people began to ask if they could attend.
-At one point there were over 200 people who would attend Susanna’s Sunday afternoon service while the Sunday morning service dwindled to nearly nothing.
+At one point there were over 200 people who would attend Susanna’s Sunday afternoon service, while the Sunday morning service dwindled to nearly nothing.

 Wesley practised daily devotions throughout her life, and in her reply to her son Charles's letter, she addressed her experience of the depravity of her human nature, and the grace of God.
 The letter also shows that she has been fully awakened to the spiritual enjoyments for many years, with which her sons were only recently made acquainted.

 Her husband Samuel spent his whole life and all of the family’s finances on his exegetical work of the Book of Job.
 However, his work was not remembered and had little impact on his family other than as a hardship.
 In contrast Susanna wrote several pieces that would be fundamental in the education of their children.
 “In addition to letters, Susanna Wesley wrote meditations and scriptural commentaries for her own use.
 She wrote extended commentaries on the Apostles Creed, the Lord's Prayer, the Ten Commandments.
 Many of these were lost in the rectory fire, but many survive.
 The most accessible means to her writings is Charles Wallace's excellent and important Susanna Wesley, The Complete Writings.”